DHRI-Curriculum/Data-and-Ethics/sections/cleaned.md

 * P-Value calculation

+### Discussion: Analysis
 As we consider the types of analysis that we choose to apply onto our data set, what are we representing and leaving out?
 How do we guide our decisions of interpretation with our choices of analyses?
+Are we comfortable with the intended use of our research?
+Are we comfortable with the unintended use of our research?

 ## Visualized